billkarsh/SpikeGLX/sglhome/docs/help/imroTables.md

 have straightforward internal site selection rules (each channel can connect to just one bank).

-To apply your own imro table, open any ShankViewer `Edit` tab and `Load` your table file.
+To apply your own imro table in SpikeGLX, open any ShankViewer `Edit` tab and `Load` your table file.

 > Note: If your site selection pattern isn't able to be duplicated by the site selection tools currently offered in the ShankViewer, then ShankViewer